VarshaShetty10/Ransom_shield/README.md

 |:---:|
 | ![Prediction](screenshots/predict.png) |

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](issues).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.